 - Human Resources

 Roles enable you to control access in your application resources without requiring the application to maintain knowledge about individual users.
 For example, suppose you use ColdFusion for your company's intranet.
 The Human Resources department maintains a page on the intranet on which all employees can access timely information about the company, such as the latest company policies, upcoming events, and job postings.
 You want everyone to be able to read the information, but you want only certain authorized Human Resources employees to be able to add, update, or delete information.
 Your application gets the user's roles from the user information data store when the user logs in, and then enables access to specific pages or features based on the roles.
 Typically, you store user information in a database, LDAP directory, or other secure information store.You also use the user ID for authorization.
 For example, to let employees view customized information about their salaries, job levels, and performance reviews.
 You certainly would not want one employee to view sensitive information about another employee, but you would want managers to be able to see, and possibly update, information about their direct reports.
 By employing both user IDs and roles, you ensure that only the appropriate people access or work with sensitive data.The following image shows a typical flow of control for user authentication and authorization.
-Following sections expand on this diagram to describe how you implement user security in ColdFusion.

 Use either, or both, of the following forms of authentication to secure your ColdFusion application: